stategate/stategate/README.md

 ## Concepts

 - Storage Provider: A stategate storage provider is a pluggable, 3rd party database storage service.
-    - Storage providers provide persistance for all objects & events and should be scaled independently of stategate instances.
+    - Storage providers provide persistance for all current state/events and should be scaled independently of stategate instances.

 - Channel Provider: A stategate channel provider is a pluggable, 3rd party message-queue/channel service.
     - Channel providers provide a way for stategate to broadcast events to itself while scaling horizontally.
     - Channel providers should be scaled independently of stategate instances.

-- Object: An object represents a single record(k/v pairs) with a given [type](https://en.wikipedia.org/wiki/Type_system), belonging to a particular [domain](https://en.wikipedia.org/wiki/Domain-driven_design)
+- State: state represents a single record(k/v pairs) with a unique key with a given [type](https://en.wikipedia.org/wiki/Type_system), belonging to a particular [domain](https://en.wikipedia.org/wiki/Domain-driven_design)
-    - Services/Users should use object related methods to persist & interact with the current state of an application/domain.
+    - Services/Users should use state related methods to persist & interact with the current state of an application/domain.
-- Event: an event represents a state change to an object- events are persisted and then emitted to consumers anytime an object is created/updated.
+- Event: an event represents a state change- events are persisted and then emitted to consumers anytime state is created/updated.
     - Events are immutable after creation and may be searched.
-    - Event Consumers may search events to query the previous state(s) of an object
+    - Event Consumers may search events to query the previous state(s) of an state

 ## Environmental Variables